francois-smith/Scheduling-Application/README.md

   npm run serve
 ```

-This will start a client on port: 8080, you can navigate to your browser and enter localhost:8080 (or use the link displayed in terminal).
+This will start a client on port: 8080, you can open your browser of choice and enter localhost:8080 (or use the link displayed in terminal).
 This will open up the web client and you can now use the scheduling application.

 <br/>

-## Features
+# Features
 <br/>

 <div align="center">